kaaproject/kaa/doc/Glossary/index.md

 ## Protocol schema

 Determines the structure of the data updates that Kaa server sends to the endpoints and possible update actions (change, add, reset, and leave unchanged).
-A protocol schema is automatically generated by the Control server for each configuration schema (when the configuration schema is loaded by the user).
+A protocol schema is automatically generated by the Control service for each configuration schema (when the configuration schema is loaded by the user).
 Refer to Configuration for more information.

 <div id="q"/><div id="r"/><div id="s"/>